jawsh207/Podium/README.md

 # Podium <!-- omit in toc -->

+A straight copy of GoToSocial intended to be better by enabling full support for Soapbox and other projects that the main developers refuse to work with.

 Podium is an [ActivityPub](https://activitypub.rocks/) social network server, written in Golang.

 With Podium, you can keep in touch with your friends, post, read, and share images and articles.
 All without being tracked or advertised to!